USA Online Casinos

 Answered by: Dan | Answered on: 2023-06-07

-At the time of writing this answer, only six states have legalized online casinos and are currently regulating this form of online gambling.
-These include Connecticut, Delaware, Michigan, New Jersey, Pennsylvania, and West Virginia.
-In comparison, online sports betting has already been legalized in 36 states and Washington D.C.
-Despite the small number of states that have legalized online casinos, there are predictions that Indiana, New York, Iowa, Mississippi, and Kentucky may also join the states, which have introduced legal online casino gambling to their residents.
-Surprisingly, while Nevada is well-known for its land-based casinos, the only forms of online gambling it has legalized include online poker and online sports betting.
+At the time of writing, only six states have legalized and regulate online casinos: Connecticut, Delaware, Michigan, New Jersey, Pennsylvania, and West Virginia.
+By contrast, online sports betting is legal in 36 states and Washington, D.C.
+Analysts predict that Indiana, New York, Iowa, Mississippi, and Kentucky could soon join the list of states that allow online casino gambling.
+Interestingly, although Nevada is famous for its land-based casinos, the only forms of online gambling currently permitted there are online poker and online sports betting.

 Dan Doris